oi-kit/oi.ico/apps/www/README.md

 # About us

-oi-ico – open-source icon library for developers and designers
+oi.ico – open-source icon library for developers and designers